-There has almost no, if not at all, record of contractual labour in timber transport and timber processes because majority of timber business in the country are family or small scales.
-The timber business teams established with verbal agreement and much of time obtain payment by case-by-case result-based deliverables instead of paper contracts.
+There is almost no, if not at all, records of contractual labour in timber transport and timber processes because majority of timber business in the country are family or small scales.
+The timber business teams are established by verbal agreement and much of time obtain payment on case-by-case result-based deliverables instead of paper contracts.